UBC-CS/cpsc330-2023s/docs/setup.md

     conda env list
     ```
     You should see a list of environments as the output.
 If Miniconda is not installed, you can download Miniconda (a small, bootstrap version of Anaconda) from [here](https://docs.conda.io/en/latest/miniconda.html).
-2. From your git repository, copy the configuration file `docs/cpsc330env.yml`, or download [cpsc330env.yml](https://github.com/UBC-CS/cpsc330-2022s/blob/master/docs/cpsc330env.yml), and put it in your working directory
+2. Download [cpsc330env.yml](https://github.com/UBC-CS/cpsc330-2023s/blob/main/docs/cpsc330env.yml) and put it in your working directory
 3. Create an environment by
     ```
     conda env create -f cpsc330env.yml